clap-rs/clap/README.md

         short: c
         long: config
         value_name: FILE
-        help: Sets a custom config file
+        about: Sets a custom config file
         takes_value: true
     - INPUT:
-        help: Sets the input file to use
+        about: Sets the input file to use
         required: true
         index: 1
     - verbose:
         short: v
         multiple: true
-        help: Sets the level of verbosity
+        about: Sets the level of verbosity
 subcommands:
     - test:
         about: controls testing features